 SAFETEA-LU (Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users)

-SAFETEA-LU is the current Federal Highway Administration bill which directs federal transportation spending.
-It was approved by the President on August 10, 2005 and will expire in 2010.
-SAFETEA-LU requires early and frequent coordination with agencies and the public.
-Requirements include the development of a Coordination Plan to outline the environmental process and an opportunity for involvement for agencies and the public in the development of the purpose and need and range of reasonable alternatives.
+SAFETEA-LU is a transportation funding and authorization bill that incorporated changes aimed at improving and streamlining the environmental process for transportation projects, with additional authority provided to, and responsibilities required for, transportation agencies.
+SAFETEA-LU requires early and frequent coordination with agencies and the public, including the development of a Coordination Plan to outline the environmental process and an opportunity for involvement for agencies and the public in the development of the purpose and need and range of reasonable alternatives.
+SAFETEA-LU funding initially expired in 2009.
+A series of 10 extension acts were passed until the 2012 MAP-21 highway provisions were enacted.

 System linkage refers to the connection between US Highway 85 and ND Highway 16.